 THE INFORMATION WE HOLD ABOUT YOU

-To fulfil our contractual obligations to you and negotiate or pursue any potential claims we require Personal data, or personal information, means any information about you from which you be identified.
-We also require obtaining “special categories” or more sensitive personal data which require a higher level of protection.
+To fulfil our contractual obligations to you and negotiate or pursue any potential claims we require Personal data, or personal information, which means any information about you from which you can be identified.
+We also require to obtain “special categories” or more sensitive personal data which require a higher level of protection.

 HOW IS YOUR PERSONAL INFORMATION COLLECTED?

-We collect personal information primarily from you and we may sometimes collect additional information from third parties including Gp Hospital HMRC Police We may also collect additional personal information during providing services to you.
+We collect personal information primarily from you and we may sometimes collect additional information from third parties including Gp, Hospital, HMRC, and Police.
+We may also collect additional personal information during the provision of services to you.